lubanska/weather-app/README.md

 npm run dev
 ```

-For running the project in the Docker container:
+For running the project in the Docker container, first make sure Docker daemon is running.
+Then:

 ```bash
 # Build Docker image